Brian Schrag's Commentary on "Do the Ends Justify the Means? The Ethics of Deception in Social Science Research"

 Debriefing and Harm

 Some researchers may assume that any harm caused by deceptive research can be "wiped out" by debriefing after the fact.
 Debriefing includes dehoaxing (revealing the deception) and desensitizing ( attempting to remove any undesirable consequences of the experiment).
 The aim of desensitizing is to restore the subject to an emotional state of well-being.
 Seiber notes evidence that desensitizing is not always effective in removing all the damage to self esteem caused by the deceptive experiment.
-(Seiber, 1992, 72)(9) Indeed, the debriefing may only increase the harm by ensuring the subjects are explicitly and exactly aware of the unflattering character traits and behavior they have revealed about themselves.
+(Seiber, 1992, 72)For a candid description of the experience of debriefing subjects of a helping experiment see Murray (1980), 12.
+Indeed, the debriefing may only increase the harm by ensuring the subjects are explicitly and exactly aware of the unflattering character traits and behavior they have revealed about themselves.

 Voluntary Consent